bogumilchilinski/dynpy/README.md

 - reporting module.

+First step for starting a project is to create an account in [COCALC](https://cocalc.com/).

+Then, using the following [LINK](https://cocalc.com/app?project-invite=hXnPFLqokQsoK6TG), accept the invitation.

+Afterwards, you will be directed to the page, where you should click the [README FIRST](https://cocalc.com/projects/b51ce971-5b39-4911-ad97-ef59f15f0039/files/README%20FIRST.ipynb) file (you can click this link if you have trouble seeing the page), to have access to the introductory code, which is prepared for you.

 Using the code below in Jupyter enviroment on [Free Access Project](https://cocalc.com/app?project-invite=hXnPFLqokQsoK6TG) <- ([CLICK LINK](https://cocalc.com/app?project-invite=hXnPFLqokQsoK6TG)) we can learn more about how to and what to use Python in engineering calculations:

 ```python {kernel="python3"}